-To meet CAPP and LSPP requirements, all passwords must be at least six characters in length and contain at least one numeric character, not in the first or last position.
+To meet OSPP-enabled version of CP requirements, all passwords must be at least six characters in length and contain at least one numeric character, not in the first or last position.
 Further, the user's access to the system must be revoked if five incorrect passwords are entered in a row.
 The following PASSWORD settings implement this policy:

-SETROPTS PASSWORD(REVOKE(5)
+''' SETROPTS PASSWORD(REVOKE(5)

-RULE1(LENGTH(6:8) ALPHA(1,6) ALPHANUM(2:5)) RULE2(LENGTH(7) ALPHA(1,7) ALPHANUM(2:6)) RULE3(LENGTH(8) ALPHA(1,8) ALPHANUM(2:7)))
+RULE1(LENGTH(6:8) ALPHA(1,6) ALPHANUM(2:5))

+RULE2(LENGTH(7) ALPHA(1,7) ALPHANUM(2:6))

+RULE3(LENGTH(8) ALPHA(1,8) ALPHANUM(2:7))) '''